Most Active Stories

 (SOUNDBITE OF SONG)

 LIM: And there are fears for the future.
 As this song puts it, I live in this smog.
 I don't want to die in this smog.
 China's quite literally choking on its own development.
 But this environmental crisis could drag down economic growth.
 And given growing public dissatisfaction, it could yet become a political problem for China's new leaders.
 Louisa Lim, NPR News, Beijing.
-Transcript provided by NPR, Copyright National Public Radio.
+Transcript provided by NPR, Copyright NPR.